-The Royal Automobile Club of Victoria operates half a dozen resorts in the states of Victoria and Queensland and their 27-hole Royal Pines complex is one of four different golf facilities (the other three are at Healesville, Torquay and Cape Schanck) where guests can play a round during a visit to these leisure establishments.
+The Royal Automobile Club of Victoria operates a number of resorts in the states of Victoria and Queensland and their 27-hole Royal Pines complex is one of five different golf facilities (the other four are at Healesville, Torquay, Goldfields and Cape Schanck) where guests can play a round during a visit to these leisure establishments.

 The Matsushita Investment and Development Company originally developed the Royal Pines Resort in the late 1980s and Japanese architect Tomojiro Maruyama designed the first 27-hole layout.
 Two years after opening, the resort hosted the ANZ Ladies Masters and that event has been a permanent fixture on the women’s professional golfing calendar every year since.